SplitTime/ost-remote-pro/README.md

 You should now be ready to develop and run this ost-remote-pro locally.

+## Expected errors
+1. Make sure to have all the pending/unavailable dependencies shown on running `flutter doctor` to be satisfied.
+2. If you see errors associated to developer settings on running `flutter run`, make sure to turn on the developer mode in the settings or run `start ms-settings:developers` to get redirected to the settings window.

 ## Project file & object overview

 - `pubspec.yaml` — Project metadata, dependencies, assets, and Flutter configuration.